BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - When onboarding is likely to happen outside of users' homes

 **Variations**
-- 12 or 24 word phrases
+- 12 or 24 word phrase
 - Additional user authentication (biometrics use, pin or password)
 - Cloud backup options